Truly Reclaimed Brick Slips

 This is why sourcing reclaimed imperial bricks is so important.
 They ensure a seamless match with existing walls, preserving both the structural integrity and the visual harmony of the property.

-At the Reclaimed Brick Company, we supply a wide range of reclaimed imperial bricks carefully salvaged from historic buildings across the UK.
+At the Reclaimed Brick Company, we supply a wide range of reclaimed bricks and new bricks.
 These bricks not only provide the correct size for heritage restorations and extensions but also come with the unique character, colour, and texture that only time can create.
-By choosing reclaimed imperial bricks, you can maintain the authenticity of traditional brickwork while also supporting sustainable construction practices.
+By choosing imperial bricks, you can maintain the authenticity of traditional brickwork while also supporting sustainable construction practices.

 Reclaimed Brick Company,